Kaustubh174/Voice-AI-chatbot/README.md

-# 🎙️ Voice AI Chat
+# 🎙️ Voice AI Chatbot

 A lightweight **voice-based assistant app** built using **Streamlit** and **OpenAI APIs**, developed as part of the AI Generalist role task at Crystal Group.